jhthorpe/superHEAT/README.md

 There is essentially no safeguards here, you can create and run as terrible of a ZMAT as you like.
 However, if you come up with a useful recipe, feel free to add it in the "examples" directory for everyone to use.

+## Special Functions
+This package implements some special functions that may be used in the modeling of model errors.
+The most developed of these is `Linear_Normal`, which is useful in modeling errors which trend linearly with some independent variable, and further contains a linear model of the uncertainty around this linear trend.
+TODO: FILL OUT